If you like this, please share

 This is more than just canyoning.
 This is our BIG, truly remote canyoning experience.
 Everything about this trip is just BIG!
 And so will be your smile at the end of this adventure.
-Make sure your breakfast is BIG too, as this epic canyoning mission will require some BIG energy.
+Make sure your breakfast is BIG too, as this epic canyoning mission in NZ will require some BIG energy.
 We wade up a beautiful river, climb our way straight up the hill through stunning bush to get to the starting point at 400m above sea level.
 On the way we’ll introduce you to the rich history of the area and the giant trees of the forest, some are many centuries old.
 If big slides and big abseils in a remote setting is your type of adventure, then Waterfall Creek is your trip.
 BE WARNED: This trip might be the most challenging thing you’ll do in New Zealand…

 Location: Abel Tasman National Park

 Included: Professional guides, gear, photos and videos, delicious lunch, drinks and heaps of snacks to keep you going

 Minimum number of people: 3

 You need: Swimwear, towel and closed toed shoes that you don’t mind getting wet, light weight clothes for the walk in.